-We do not underestimate the challenge of reforming qualification systems to produce better qualifications. .ETF's engagement with our partner countries is long-term and deep.
+We do not underestimate the challenge of reforming qualification systems to produce better qualifications.
+The ETF's engagement with our partner countries is long-term and deep.
 These 29 countries are societies and economies in transition.
 We know that they face the same challenges as other countries but with the added difficulties of political and economic upheaval.
 These challenges have strained VET systems, as most countries have moved from mainly state-run VET systems supplying command economies with a predictable stream of VET graduates in stable employment, to more complex economies with unpredictable job prospects and more diverse provision.
 These countries are, therefore, seeking to improve their qualifications.
 They have been looking to the NQF as the principal tool to fix the qualification problem.

 This challenge is urgent and daunting.
 Many of the established initial vocational qualifications have become obsolete.
-New private providers, and new programmes in higher education and adult learning, offer qualifications with titles that may sound attractive to learners but which employers do not understand.
+New private providers, and new programmes in higher education and adult learning, offer qualifications with titles that may sound attractive to learners but which employers do not understand (and sometimes do not need).
 Many qualifications bear little relevance to labour market needs, with employers only infrequently engaged in their design or assessment.
-Instead, ministries or schools develop them without consulting social partners.
-They are often designed around programmes or course hours, so that what learners can actually do after obtaining a certificate is not easily understood, nor can their qualifications be easily compared.
+Instead, ministries or providers (schools, training centres) develop them without consulting social partners.
+They are often designed around programmes or course hours, so that what learners can actually do after obtaining a certificate is not easily understood, nor can their qualifications be easily compared, within and across countries.